-Jackson, our US business, benefits from a strong presence in all the annuity product areas.
-Market conditions continue to favour variable annuities and Jackson increased its sales by over 50% in the first half of the year well ahead of overall market growth and market share in the first quarter increased to 4.2%.
-Overall sales in the US increased by 12% on a PVNBP basis (up 12% on an APE basis).
+Jackson National Life (JNL), our US business, benefits from a strong presence in all the annuity product areas.
+Market conditions continue to favour variable annuities and JNL increased its sales by over 50 per cent in the first half of the year well ahead of overall market growth and market share in the first quarter increased to 4.2 per cent.
+Overall sales in the US increased by 12 per cent on a PVNBP basis (up 12 per cent on an APE basis).

-Jackson has continued to develop its core Perspective II product with a number of enhancements that have been well received by customers and advisors.
-Overall margins on new business increased to 4.2% on a PVNBP basis (2005: 3.5%).
-We will maintain our focus on the variable annuity market and we expect to increase our market share as the "baby boomer" generation looks to generate income from their retirement savings.
+JNL has continued to develop its core Perspective II product with a number of enhancements that have been well received by customers and advisors.
+Overall margins on new business increased to 4.2 per cent on a PVNBP basis (2005: 3.5 per cent).
+We will maintain our focus on the variable annuity market and we expect to increase our market share as the 'baby boomer' generation looks to generate income from their retirement savings.